LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/_Expressions.md

 When an expression is executed, each of the terms in the expression is evaluated until a single value remains (this process is called evaluation).

-Wherever you can use a single value in C++, you can use an expression instead, and the compiler will resolve the expression down to a single value.

-That single value is the result of the expression.
+Wherever you can use a single value in C++, you can use an expression instead, and the compiler will evaluate the expression and resolve to a single value.
+That single value is called the result of the expression.

 Expressions do not end in a semicolon, and cannot be compiled by themselves and are always evaluated as part of statements.